 So every time you get a check from the government, you essentially have to send half of it back potentially to the government, and you would destroy and crater the American economy.

-I forgot about his $3,000 to everybody in the country.
+Yeah, I forgot about his $3,000 to everybody in the country.

-He didn't wear a tie though, Jordan said.
+He didn't wear a tie, though, Jordan said.

 And then you have to pay a VAT tax when you buy something.

-Actually, $300, less the vast tax.
+Actually, $300, less than the VATS tax.

 All right.